veenamathew1234/SampleSeleniumAutomation/Readme.md

 Report
 ------
 The latest report of the run can be found under the folder test-output.
-Name of the report : emailable-report.html
+Name of the report : emailable-report.html.
+You can open the report using the option "Open with " Web Browser

 Cross Browser Compatibility
 -----------------------